AviatrixSystems/avxlabs-docs/docs/flightschool-v3/_sources/docs/lab3.md

 ```

 But that doesn’t mean Aviatrix is not coming up with a solution.
 In case of an urgent resolution requirement for this issue, edge gateway can provide connectivity to other cloud resources and relay the traffic with a small configuration change.
-Go to Cloud Fabric -> Hybrid Cloud-> Edge Gateways and select the gateway, then click to the settings and enable Transitive Routing.
+Go to `Cloud Fabric -> Hybrid Cloud-> Edge Gateways` and select the `aviatrix-edge-1` gateway, then click to the settings and enable `Transitive Routing`.

 ```{figure} images-lab3/43.png